abelardopardo/ontask_b/docs_src/Tutorial/Tasks/include_table_top_buttons.rst

 |fa-download| CSV Download
   This functionality downloads the data in the table as a CSV file.
 Combine this functionality with the table views to handle large tables.

-Manage table data
-  Menu to upload/merge data to the table, execute a plugin, or delete the data in the table.